smart-data-models/dataModel.KeyPerformanceIndicator/keyPerformanceIndicator/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `aggregatedData`:  Entity(ies) and attribute(s) aggregated by the KPI.  - `alternateName`: An alternative name for this item  - `area`: For organizational purposes, it allows to add extra textual geographical information such as district, borough, or any other hint which can help to identify the KPI coverage.  - `areaServed`: The geographic area where a service or offered item is provided.  - `businessTarget`: For informative purposes, the business target to which this KPI is related to.  - `calculatedBy`:  The organization in charge of calculating the KPI.  - `calculationFormula`: For informative purposes, the formula used for calculating the indicator.  - `calculationFrequency`: How often the KPI is calculated.
+- `address`: The mailing address.  - `aggregatedData`:  Entity(ies) and attribute(s) aggregated by the KPI.  - `alternateName`: An alternative name for this item  - `area`: For organizational purposes, it allows to add extra textual geographical information such as district, borough, or any other hint which can help to identify the KPI coverage.  - `areaServed`: The geographic area where a service or offered item is provided  - `businessTarget`: For informative purposes, the business target to which this KPI is related to.  - `calculatedBy`:  The organization in charge of calculating the KPI.  - `calculationFormula`: For informative purposes, the formula used for calculating the indicator.  - `calculationFrequency`: How often the KPI is calculated.
 Allowed values: one Of (hourly, daily, weekly, monthly, yearly, quarterly, bimonthly, biweekly).
 Or any other value meaningful for the application and not covered by the above list.  - `calculationMethod`: The calculation method used.  - `calculationPeriod`: KPI's period of time.  - `category`: Indicator category.
 Allowed values: (quantitative, qualitative, leading, lagging, input, process, output, practical, directional, actionable, financial).
 Check Wikipedia for a description of each category listed above. - Any other value meaningful to the application and not covered by the above list.  - `currentStanding`: The KPI's current standing as per its kpiValue.
 Allowed values: one Of (very good, good, fair, bad, very bad)  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateExpires`: The date on which the KPI will be no longer necessary or meaningful.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `dateNextCalculation`: Date on which a new calculation of the KPI should be available.  - `description`: A description of this item  - `effectiveSince`: The date on which the organization created this KPI.
-This date might be different than the entity creation date.  - `id`:   - `kpiValue`:  It can be of any type.  - `location`:   - `name`: The name of this item.  - `organization`: Subject organization evaluated by the KPI  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `process`: Either process or product must be defined  - `product`: Either process or product must be defined  - `provider`: Provider of the product or service, if any, that this KPI evaluates.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: It must be KeyPerformanceIndicator  - `updatedAt`: Property.Last update date of the KPI data.
+This date might be different than the entity creation date.  - `id`: Unique identifier of the entity  - `kpiValue`:  It can be of any type.  - `location`:   - `name`: The name of this item.  - `organization`: Subject organization evaluated by the KPI  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `process`: Either process or product must be defined  - `product`: Either process or product must be defined  - `provider`: Provider of the product or service, if any, that this KPI evaluates.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: It must be KeyPerformanceIndicator  - `updatedAt`: Last update date of the KPI data.
 This can be different than the last update date of the KPI's value.
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)